coconutlabs/julius/plugin/00readme.txt

 The source should be compiled into a dynamic shared object.
 The object file should have a suffix of ".jpi".

-For example, you can compile "adin_oss.c" using gcc like this:
+On Linux and cygwin, you can compile with gcc like this:

+    % gcc -shared -o result.jpi result.c

+If you compile on cygwin and want it to run without cygwin, you can do

-	 % gcc -shared -o adin_oss.jpi adin_oss.c
+    % gcc -shared -mno-cygwin -o result.jpi result.c

+On Mac OS X:

+    % gcc -bundle -flat_namespace -undefined suppress -o result.jpi result.c

 How to use